0mar/telegram-alert/README.md

 No information is stored/transmitted through any other third parties than your own and the Telegram servers.
 You can examine the script to convince yourself of this.

-However, even though communication through between you and a Bot is private and encrypted (as long as you keep you token safe), the bots themselves are public.
+However, even though communication through between you and a Bot is private and encrypted (as long as you keep you token safe), the bots themselves are public, meaning anyone can start a conversation with your bot.
-This means that each time a chat ID is set automatically, it is recommendable to send yourself an alert to convince yourself it is going to the right chat.
+For this reason, the first time after a chat ID is fetched and set, `alert` displays the username with which the connection has been established.
+Obviously, this will also be confirmed by your bot sending you a message.

 Alternatively, you can hardcode/preset the chat ID in `~/.telegram_chat_id`.

+As long as a connection is established and the chat ID is functional, all messages to the bot will be ignored.

 ## Bugs